 (d) Evacuation.
-The employer shall establish in the emergency action plan the types of evacuation to be used in emergency circumstances.
+You must establish in the emergency action plan the types of evacuation to be used in emergency circumstances.

-(i) Before implementing the emergency action plan, the employer shall designate and train a sufficient number of persons to assist in the safe and orderly emergency evacuation of employees.
+(i) Before implementing the emergency action plan, you must designate and train a sufficient number of persons to assist in the safe and orderly emergency evacuation of employees.

 (ii) The employer shall review the plan with each employee covered by the plan at the following times:

 (B) Whenever the employee's responsibilities or designated actions under the plan change; and